PhiLhoSoft/Dart/Dart language.md

 As you can see, the address is now fully part of both classes.
 It favors composition over inheritance: a class can use several mixins, in a "has a" relation instead of "is a", but with a tighter integration than referencing a class: we can use `p1.formattedAddress` directly instead of `p1.address.formattedAddress`, for example.
+This addresses the main issue of composition in Java where we have to write lot of boilerplate code to expose the methods of the inner classes as methods of the wrapper class.

 #### Static variables and methods